pranaysand/VisualizeData/README.md

 Visualization using D3.js.
-These can be used a as basic templates to append upon.
+These Templates can be used as boilerplates to append upon.